adamdsmith/RUTU/README.md

 To run the analysis:

-1. Fork or download this repository
-  - all code and data is available in this repository
+1. Fork or download this repository; all code and data is available in this repository
 2. Open [R](http://www.r-project.org) on a computer with internet access
 3. The code to process, analyze, and generate figures is located in the `Code` directory.
 Begin with `00_Process_RUTU_Motus_data.R` and proceed sequentially through other similarly-named files.
 For convenience, all generated figures are provided in the `Output` directory.